Last Spring I spent 19 days traveling to and through 19 states in an attempt to discover America and to learn a bit more about me.

 What about the west coast?
 You’re on the California Zephyr which I wanted to take.
 It runs through Denver and Salt Lake.
 What about San Antonio?
 That’s the Texas Eagle.

-Getting to know Amtrak routes was all part of the fun.
+Getting to know Amtrak routes were all part of the fun.

 If you have some time and want more than a point A to Point B trip, buy one of the three Rail Pass packages.
 I got the middle one which allowed me 12 segments (on and off) in 30 days.

 All I had to do was call Amtrak and reserve a ticket which I picked up at the station.
-Could not have been easier.
+I could not have been easier.